 SOME WEBSITES I HAVE WORKED ON

-Medicare.gov: Led content strategy (UX content and user account messaging) for the contract team that oversees the site's authenticated user experience, which has more than 12 million account holders.
+Medicare.gov: Led content strategy (UX content and account messaging) for the contract team overseeing the user account experience.

 editing